The Super Hero Squad Show: Broadcast history

 The show's first season was to debut on Cartoon Network in the United States on September 19, 2009, but aired five days earlier on September 14, 2009.
 The second season of the series, based on The Infinity Gauntlet, premiered on October 23, 2010 and stopped being shown on Cartoon Network on February 19, 2011, with episode 40 ("Fate of Destiny!").
 Afterward, new episodes aired only on Teletoon and were available to purchase on iTunes.
 On July 23, 2011, the series returned on Cartoon Network, at a new timeslot of 12:00 pm.
 Although in the next following weeks no new episodes aired.
 In September 2011, Cartoon Network announced that The Super Hero Squad Show would be airing new episodes on weekday mornings at 7:00 am starting Monday, October 3, 2011.
 The series ended on October 14, 2011.
 A total of 52 episodes were produced for the show.
 Hub Network began airing the series on January 30, 2012 as part of their daily weekday line-up and aired on Discovery Family until January 30, 2015.
-As a result of Cartoon Network losing the rights to the show, all Super Hero Squad content was removed from the network's website.
+As a result of Cartoon Network losing the rights to the show, all Super Hero Squad content was removed from the network's website as the result, the rights reverted back from Warner Bros.
+Discovery to Disney following the acquisition of Marvel Entertainment in 2009.
 On January 3, 2020, both seasons of the show were added to Disney+.

 The series first premiered on Teletoon in Canada on Sunday, September 13, 2009, at 8:30 am as part of the network's Action Force block.
 The show returned on Teletoon on Sunday, February 6, 2011, at 7:00 am for the debut of the second season.
 All 52 episodes aired in Canada, ending on July 10, 2011.

 The series premiered on December 4, 2009, in Australia, on ABC3, in October 2009.

 It was aired on Nicktoons in the UK.

 The show also used to air reruns on Disney XD in the United States.